ashleyrbemis/cloud-temperature-emissivity-model/README.md

 ## Overview

-This repository contains the code and resources for my research project focused on modeling molecular cloud temperatures, molecular line emissivities (i.e. HCN, CO and also HCO+), and star formation rates.
+This repository contains the code and resources for modeling molecular cloud temperatures, molecular line emissivities (i.e. HCN, CO and also HCO+), and star formation rates.
 This work is built upon the foundational code from my published work: Bemis et al., A&A, 692, A146 (2024).
 The primary objective of this project is to understand the physical conditions that govern star formation in diverse galactic environments, with a particular emphasis on gas temperature profiles, variations in emissivity, and their influence on observational estimates of (dense) gas star formation efficiency.

 ## Problem Statement